tumagonx/nwjs_docs_old/The-solution-of-lacking-libudev.so.0.md

+** OK the following is the "leet" solution ;)
+Download ghex: sudo apt-get install ghex
+Open up nw executable: ghex nw
+Find and replace string udev.so.0 with udev.so.1: Ctrl-F + udev + CR + <replace 0 with 1>
+=== End quickfix

 **The following solution is provided in the same way as Google Chrome is used in their product:**

 Due to the removal of `libudev0` and its associated library `libudev.so.0`, node-webkit isn't able to run on newer distributions such as: